quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 </div>

 There are a lot of commands, but again, you don't need to be an expert in $\TeX$ to learn them.
-You can see a list of commands in [this wiki page][latex-mathematics].
+You can see a list of commands for math mode in [this wiki page][latex-mathematics].

 ### Writing the statement